ammarfaizi2/linux-block/Documentation/riscv/hwprobe.rst

       not minNum/maxNum") of the RISC-V ISA manual.
     * :RISCV_HWPROBE_IMA_C:: The C extension is supported, as defined by version 2.2 of the RISC-V ISA manual.
+* :RISCV_HWPROBE_KEY_PERF_0:: A bitmask that contains performance information about the selected set of processors.
+    * :RISCV_HWPROBE_MISALIGNED_UNKNOWN:: The performance of misaligned
+      accesses is unknown.
+    * :RISCV_HWPROBE_MISALIGNED_EMULATED:: Misaligned accesses are emulated via software, either in or below the kernel.
+These accesses are always extremely slow.
+    * :RISCV_HWPROBE_MISALIGNED_SLOW:: Misaligned accesses are supported in hardware, but are slower than the cooresponding aligned accesses sequences.
+    * :RISCV_HWPROBE_MISALIGNED_FAST:: Misaligned accesses are supported in hardware and are faster than the cooresponding aligned accesses sequences.